Mecki-Messer/telegram_pekofy_bot/README.md

 # telegram_pekofy_bot
-This Bot is able to pekofy the last message that was sent into a chat
+This Bot is able to pekofy the last message that was sent into a chat (which is a huge problem since it is agnostic to which chat, which is a huge privacy issue) HONESTLY, DONT USE THIS BOT WITHOUT FIXING THAT

 in order to work it needs https://github.com/python-telegram-bot/python-telegram-bot